econnet/econ/plan.rst

   - environments where resources could be obtained alone lead to more competitiveness
   - environments where resources needed cooperation lead to more cooperativeness

+.. _`pf`:

+:pf:

-As a result we can classify two `stereotypes`_
+As a result we can classify two `stereotypes`_ with every shade in between:

 - those who are interested in things (more `introvert`_) and
 - those who are interested in people (more `extrovert`_)

-with every shade in between.

-The extrovert will likely
+Because extrovert evolutionarily got his resources indirectly, the extrovert will likely

 - pay attention to what the others want, think or believe and
 - behave accordingly